WHAT IS A PASTRY BLENDER OR PASTRY CUTTER? TIPS & USES

 A pastry blender and pastry cutter are different names for the same handheld tool used to cut butter into flour for pastry dough.
 This tool features a series of metal strips or wires looped around and connected to a handle.
 This tool requires you to press it into your butter and flour mixture over and over until you get the right texture.

-A tool that allows you to cut in butter with less effort is the KitchenAid® Pastry Beater Accessory for select KitchenAid® stand mixers1.
-This accessory uses the power of your stand mixer to make dough for a variety of dishes like empanadas, galettes, and choux pastries—not to mention beautifully flaky and rich crusts for everything from savory hand pies to fruit-filled confections.
+A tool that allows you to cut in butter with less effort is the KitchenAid® pastry beater accessory for select KitchenAid® stand mixers1.
+This accessory uses the power of your stand mixer to make dough for a variety of dishes like empanadas, galettes, scones and choux pastries—not to mention beautifully flaky and rich crusts for everything from savory hand pies to fruit-filled confections to seasonal favorites like pumpkin pie.

 1. Sold separately